The Bridge: Building Odin's Gale

 As we ventured down the east coast we passed numerous monumental wind farms, each contributing not only to the grid but to my imagination.
 We got up close to Humber Gateway and Greater Gabbard to name just two.
 I recall being struck by the vastness of it all.
 The size of the turbines, the length of the blades.
 Even viewed from a distance, they made us and our boat feel small and fragile.
 Then there was the size of the field.
 These wind farms cover such huge areas they can coat the horizon.
 Sites such as London Array are bigger than the size of Greater London - a line I use about Odin’s Gale a few times in The Bridge.

-But aside from size and logistics, it was the remoteness that got me conjouring plots and twists.
+But aside from size and logistics, it was the remoteness that got me conjuring plots and twists.
 Miles from shore, out of sight of land, floating on our fibreglass island, I could relate to the steel islands towering ahead of us.
 The feeling of being surrounded by 360 degrees of water is alien and unnerving but also awe-inspiring.

 Putting Cooper in the middle of Odin’s Gale, I hope to transport readers to those same eerie days in the North Sea that I experienced with row upon row of turbines rising out of the fog.
-I hope I capture the odd contrast of both exposure (the sea) and claustrobia (the boat).
+I hope I capture the odd contrast of both exposure (the sea) and claustrophobia (the boat).
 Hop on board, readers.
 Welcome to Odin’s Gale.

 B BASKERVILLE